shashankrawlani/blog/content/posts/setting-up-lxd-lxc-and-k3s-with-a-basic-nginx-test-service.md

 title: 'Setting Up Lxd Lxc and K3s With a Basic Nginx Test Service'
 ---

-# Setting Up LXD, LXC, and K3s with a Basic NGINX Test Service

 This guide details how to set up a lightweight Kubernetes (K3s) cluster using LXD and LXC containers on an Ubuntu 24.04 server, followed by deploying a basic NGINX test service with NGINX Ingress.
 These steps were tested on an Oracle Cloud Free Tier instance named `maata-paarvati` with 4 CPUs and 24 GB RAM.

 ## Prerequisites